 - PDF ISBN: 978-1-78542-148-8

-Productions of Nature” brings together, for the first time in a single volume, more than a decade of work from Reassembling the Natural (RN), the exhibition-led research initiative founded in 2013 by Anna-Sophie Springer and Etienne Turpin.
-At once a record of curatorial interventions and a reflection on their conditions, the book assembles a wide constellation of texts, images, and documentary material from RN’s exhibitions, fieldwork, partnerships, and publishing projects across Southeast Asia, Europe, China, and North America.
+Productions of Nature brings together, for the first time in a single volume, more than a decade of work from Reassembling the Natural (RN), the exhibition-led research initiative founded in 2013 by Anna-Sophie Springer and Etienne Turpin.
+At once a record of curatorial interventions and a reflection on their conditions, the book assembles a wide constellation of texts, images, and documentary material from RN’s exhibitions, fieldwork, archival partnerships, and publishing projects across Southeast Asia, Europe, China, and North America.

-Reassembling the Natural sought to interrogate the colonial, material, and epistemic infrastructures of natural history: the museums themselves, their zoological, botanical, and geological collections, their taxonomic and racializing orders, and their didactic displays.
+RN sought to interrogate the colonial, material, and epistemic infrastructures of natural history: the museums themselves, their zoological, botanical, and geological collections, their taxonomic and racializing orders, and their didactic displays.
 If natural history museums once naturalized extractive worldviews—transforming multispecies worlds into classificatory grids, specimens into evidence, and Indigenous territories into natural resources—RN asked instead how these institutions can be both deconstructed and reconfigured to foster practices of ecological reparation, multispecies care, and more-than-human affiliation.

-Rather than presenting findings in any conventional sense, Productions of Nature traces the methods and collaborations that have emerged across the many years of RN’s inquiry.
-These include extended fieldwork in Southeast Asia, archival study of figures such as Alfred Russel Wallace and Lynn Margulis, and intercultural exchanges with artists, scientists, and theorists whose work challenge dominant orders of knowledge.
-The book gathers previously dispersed and discontinuous materials—including essays, interviews, curatorial statements, artworks, and installation and exhibition documentation—into a shared space where to reveal the processes animating this multiplicitous inquiry.
-In this sense, the publication is less retrospective than curatorial montage: it stages RN’s experiments in the form of an evolving series of assemblages.
-Just as the exhibitions themselves operated within and against existing collections—overlaying new voices, soundscapes, and moving images onto entrenched displays—so too the book juxtaposes heterogeneous elements to evoke the promiscuous, multi-faceted range of the inquiry.
+The publication enacts a form of curatorial montage: it stages RN’s experiments in the form of an evolving series of assemblages.
+Just as the exhibitions themselves operated within and against existing collections—overlaying new voices, soundscapes, and moving images onto entrenched displays—the book also juxtaposes heterogeneous elements to evoke the promiscuous, multi-faceted range of the inquiry.
 Readers are invited to move between speculative conversations and photographic documentation, critical essays and artists’ interventions, always encountering processes of transformation that encourage plurality, difference, and reparation.

-By bringing together more than decade of work, Productions of Nature makes visible a methodology grounded in practice: exhibition-making as inquiry, publishing as ideogenic relay, and archival research and fieldwork as forms of ecological attentiveness.
+By bringing together more than decade of work, Productions of Nature makes visible a methodology grounded in practice: exhibition- making as inquiry, publishing as relay, and archival research and fieldwork as forms of ecological attentiveness.
 This book is not a summary of a past experiment, but a demonstration of how “nature” is always and only produced both socially and culturally; because of this fact, the book shows how exhibitions can serve as provisional, collective architectures for rehearsing both the abeyant afterlives and fragile futures of our living world.

-Editor Bios
+Author Bios

-Anna-Sophie Springer is a cultural theorist, educator, curator, and publisher whose work weaves artistic practice, environmental humanities, and the histories of science and collecting.
+Anna-Sophie Springer, PhD, is a cultural theorist, educator, curator, and publisher whose work weaves artistic practice, environmental humanities, and the histories of science and collecting.
 Through exhibitions, books, and public programs, she explores how knowledge practices shape cultural imaginaries, ethical responsibilities, and struggles for ecological justice.
 As co-founder and director of the K. Verlag, an award-winning publishing atelier in Berlin, she develops books as multidimensional sites of collective thinking.
 She is also the Principal Co-Investigator, with Dr. Etienne Turpin, of Reassembling the Natural, an international exhibition-led inquiry on the role of natural history collections in the Anthropocene, co-editor of the intercalations: paginated exhibitions series and Fantasies of the Library (MIT Press, 2016), and author of Inter folia aves (Greylock, 2024).
-She completed her PhD, entitled Species of Accumulation and the Necromass of Natural History at the Centre for Research Architecture, Goldsmiths, University of London.
+She completed her PhD, Species of Accumulation and the Necromass of Natural History, at the Centre for Research Architecture, Goldsmiths, University of London.
 Since 2023, she has been a professor of Transformation Design at the Institute for Design Research, HBK Braunschweig.

-Etienne Turpin, PhD, is a philosopher and the general editor with K. Verlag in Berlin.
+Etienne Turpin, PhD, is a philosopher and the general editor with K. Verlag.
 He also co-edits several series for the publishing atelier, including Processing Process and Pensées soignées; previously, he co-edited the intercalations: paginated exhibition series (2014–25), published by K. Verlag and Haus der Kulturen der Welt in the context of Das Anthropozän-Projekt.
 Etienne has co-edited several other publications, including The Work of Wind: Sea (K. Verlag, 2025), The Work of Wind: Land (K. Verlag, 2018), Fantasies of the Library (MIT Press, 2016), Art in the Anthropocene (Open Humanities Press, 2015), and Jakarta: Architecture + Adaptation (Universitas Indonesia Press, 2013); he also edited Architecture in the Anthropocene (Open Humanities Press, 2013), based on the landmark design research symposium, The Geologic Turn, which he organized at the University of Michigan.